dflook/terraform-github-actions/terraform-new-workspace/README.md

 ## Environment Variables

+* `GITHUB_DOT_COM_TOKEN`

+  This is used to specify a token for GitHub.com when the action is running on a GitHub Enterprise instance.
+  This is only used for downloading OpenTofu binaries from GitHub.com.
+  If this is not set, an unauthenticated request will be made to GitHub.com to download the binary, which may be rate limited.

+  - Type: string
+  - Optional

 * `TERRAFORM_CLOUD_TOKENS`

   API tokens for cloud hosts, of the form `<host>=<token>`.
 Multiple tokens may be specified, one per line.